siberianbot/asteroids-rs/bugs.md

     - Event::WindowResized is handled without explicit swapchain recreation
     - Renderer is only one who recreates swapchain
     - R&D: why mutex with swapchain is locked?

+- [ ] Resize of window does not changes size of viewport